tatthien/go-cms-api/README.md

 **Configure nignx proxy**

-Assume you run the application on port `3000`.
+Assume that you run the application on port `3000`.

 Follow these steps below: